mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 I told the group leader that I'd head up to the first group and then set out to bridge that gap.

 After bridging up to the front group, we rode at a pace that was closer to my fitness for the balance of the ride.
 They were a bit stronger up the hills, I was able to hold court on the flats; I paced the group the majority of _Happy Valley Road_ on the way back.
+The group ride ended at _The Nest Café_ and I rolled in for a coffee with the people I just rode with.

 Only 2 out of a 3 hour ride.
+Maybe that was a mistake but I could feel the stimulus of the last 3 days in my quads, the weather had turned threatening, I needed a bio-break and home was right there.